Man dies after crash in Isle of Wight County

 ISLE OF WIGHT, Va.
 (WAVY) — Virginia State Police are investigating a fatal crash in Isle of Wight County.

-According to state police, the single vehicle crash happened just before 1 a.m. on Brewer’s Neck Boulevard.
+According to state police, the single-vehicle crash happened on Saturday just before 1 a.m. on Brewer’s Neck Boulevard.

 A 2017 Chevrolet Camaro was traveling northbound at a high rate of speed.
 The driver, 24-year-old Davont’a Croker, lost control of the vehicle, ran off the road and struck a tree.
 Croker was not wearing his seatbelt and was ejected from the vehicle and died upon impact.